hill-a/python-runtime-check/README.md

 ## What is it

 This is a python 3 only, type and bound checking code enforced at runtime.

+Yes, I am aware of python's ducktyping.
+However some situations have arisen in the past, where I needed to garanty that my inputs where sanitized.
+For example, an list `a = []` that should contain only number, if `a.append('')` occure, it will lead to undesired side effects.
+Or even with `ParseArgument`, if you need a number between 0 and 1 for probabilistic usage.

+Hence this library.

 ### Installation